verrazzano/docs/content/en/docs/monitoring/oci-logging/oci-logging.md

   phase: Active
 ```

-Note that if you add and subsequently remove the annotation then the logs will revert to the default OCI Log object specified in the Verrazzano custom resource.
+Note that if you add and subsequently remove the annotation, then the logs will revert to the default OCI Log object
+specified in the Verrazzano custom resource.

-## Searching logs
+## Search logs
 To search Verrazzano logs, you can use the OCI Console, OCI CLI, or OCI SDK.

 For example, using the OCI CLI to search the system logs for records emitted by the `verrazzano-application-operator` container.